united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/installation/flatcar-installation-bare-metal.md

-Here is a step-by-step guide on how to deploy the UMH stack on [Flatcar Linux](https://www.flatcar.org/), a Linux distribution designed for container workloads, with high security and low maintenance.
+Here is a step-by-step guide on how to deploy the UMH stack on [Flatcar Linux](https://www.flatcar.org/), a Linux distribution designed for container workloads with high security and low maintenance.

 ## {{% heading "prerequisites" %}}